analogdevicesinc/VSCode-Maxim/userguide.md

 * A project `Makefile` for building the example code
 * Eclipse configuration files and debugger profile (`.cproject`, `.project`, `GPIO.launch`)
 * A readme

+_(Before proceeding - This section assumes you've already met the [requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) for using the VSCode-Maxim repository.
+If not, working through the "Getting Started" section of this UG first is recommended.)_

 A quick way to reference the example code is to drag and drop it into VS Code's editor while you have an active project open.
 Intellisense settings for the active project will be used even when editing external files.
 For example, dragging the `main.c` file from the GPIO example for the MAX32670 into the "Hello World" project we configured in the previous section allows for simultaneous viewing.